njadid/asynch_py/docs/input_output.rst

 ::

-  {number of parameters} [parameter1] [parameter2]
+  {number of parameters} [parameter 1] [parameter 2] ... [parameter n]

-This is where model parameters which are constant in space and time are specified The first value is a nonnegative integer specifying the number of global parameters to follow.
-Every model requires a certain number of global parameters If the number given in the global file is less than expected for a particular model, an error occurs If the number is greater than expected, a warning is given.
-These "extra" parameters are available to the model for use This can sometimes be useful for quick tests, but should be avoided normally.
+This is where model parameters which are constant in space and time are specified.
+The first value is a nonnegative integer specifying the number of global parameters to follow.
+Every model requires a certain number of global parameters.
+If the number given in the global file is less than expected for a particular model, an error occurs.
+If the number is greater than expected, a warning is given.
+These "extra" parameters are available to the model for use.
+This can sometimes be useful for quick tests, but should be avoided normally.

 The parameter meanings depend upon the model used.
 The units of these parameters is also model dependent.